d4rk-lucif3r/Second-Activity-App-MultiIntent/README.md

-# Second-Activity-Tutorial-Android-Studio by Arsh Anwar
+# SecondActivity Tutorial in Android-Studio by Arsh Anwar
  (Tutorial)

 # Description